jdidion/jdidion.github.io/content/posts/parsing-with-rust-part1.md

 ## Conclusion

 That's it for Part 1 in this series on writing a parser in Rust.
 Hopefully you're now familiar with the most important concepts related to parser grammars and algorithms.
-Stay tuned for Part 2, in which we'll implement and use the first of two different grammars for [WDL](https://openwdl.org), a domain-specific language for describing computational workflows.
+Stay tuned for Part 2, in which we'll implement and use the first of two different parser grammars for [WDL](https://openwdl.org), a domain-specific language for describing computational workflows.

 [^1]: For an interpreted language (e.g., Python), this program is typically referred to as an interpreter rather than a compiler, but compiling and interpreting are fundamentally the same.